Opiate Detoxification with Buprenorphine (Subutex) or Methadone

 Buprenorphine and methadone are medications licenced in the UK for the treatment of opioid withdrawal and long term opioid substitution therapy.
 Both medications have strong evidence of positive effects.

 The World Health Organization lists methadone as an essential medication given that it can be taken indefinitely and in gradually reduced doses to help curb opiate withdrawal.
-Since its discovery in 1965 at the Rockefeller Institute, methadone has shown evidence of alleviating cravings and withdrawal symptoms.
+Methadone has shown evidence of alleviating cravings and withdrawal symptoms.
 It also has the ability to boost social and emotional functionality.
 As such, it plays a significant role in opiate detoxification.

 Buprenorphine is also listed as an essential medication according to the World Health Organization.
 It’s particularly relevant in opiate addiction treatment because it’s been proven safe for daily consumption as an opioid replacement for patients undergoing detoxification.
 This medication is a partial opioid agonist.
 In other words, it doesn’t fully stimulate opioid receptors, effectively lowering the chance of an opiate overdose.
 Due to the strong affinity for opioid receptors, when prescribed in appropriate doses, it prevents the use on top of other opioids like heroin.
 In a way it tends to work like naltrexone but without the unpleasant symptoms some patients experience.